zengh5/Avg_FT/README.md

 - Visual comparison.

 ## Usage
-Please run main_Avg_FT.py to see the targeted transferability improvement by the propose AaF method.
+Please run main_Avg_FT.py to see the targeted transferability improvement by the proposed AaF method.